First Year CS Guide

 We hope this guide is informative to you, and if you think your peers would benefit from it too, please feel free to share it with them.
 If you have any suggestions or comments, feel free to email the CSSU here or make a pull request/issue on the page in Github here

-We wish you all the best in your first year, and we hope you make the most out of your time here at U of T. We hope to see you at CS Orientation this year!
+We wish you all the best in your first year and hope you make the most out of your time here at U of T. We hope to see you at CS Orientation this year!

 Reviewers/Contributors for the 2020 Version: